Clear your mind, and imagine this— one trillion gallons of water.

 One trillion gallons of water would fill about 40 million swimming pools.

-That's how much water Americans needlessly waste each year, according to the Environmental Protection Agency.
+That's about how much water Americans needlessly waste each year, according to the Environmental Protection Agency.
 As a landlord, your job is to keep your properties structurally maintained, and that includes staying on top of pesky water leaks.

 4 Ugly Facts About Water Leaks In Apartment Buildings

 Water is a finite resource—despite permeating 70 percent of the Earth's surface, less than 1 percent is available for human consumption.
-But only are such leaks bad for the environment, they're bad for business.
+But not only are such leaks bad for the environment, they're also bad for business.

 Running toilets, errant irrigation systems, and leaky faucets are no joke: